The first tip that I’d like to give aspiring writers or to anyone who writes is that you should write what you know. And isn’t that wonderfully vague?

 You’re going to have to do the same thing for setting and different periods.
 You’re going to want to look at the culture, politics, history – whether the story is taking place in the past or the present, the climate, weather patterns, disasters, etc. of that area before you set your story there.
 Plus you should know details about the forests, bayous, deserts, grasslands, tundras, or whatever that a local would know – or as a character starts to figure out as they make that place their home.
 If you have a friend in that area, again ask them about it or even better yet go there yourself!
 (Damn it!
 Just what I needed; a reason to travel!)

 I learned this useful tip in a writing group I was in while I went to university.
 We’d meet once a week and critique each others’ work.
 I was getting feedback on a potential story I was planning to write.
 I was placing it in the American South, specifically Louisiana, during World War Two.
 For research, I’d done the bare minimum of looking at Wikipedia, and that’s it.
 Apparently, it showed, and our presiding professor called me on it.
 The conversation roughly went like this:

 Jay: “Why does it have to be in the American South?”

 Me: “Further in the story, I’m going to use the cultural history and mysticism.”

 Jay: “Why can’t you have it here in Alberta?
 We have our own culture and mysticism.
 Placing your story in the American South is a cliche, especially if you’re only placing it in the south for its culture and mysticism.”

 Me: “I never thought of putting it in Alberta.”

 Jay: “You know Alberta, it’s history, it’s culture.
 It’s easier for you to write about something you know than what you don’t know.
-Your readers are going to appreciate something that’s unique and believable.
-If you don’t research it correctly then they won’t believe the setting or context.
+Your readers are going to appreciate something unique and believable.
+If you don’t research it correctly, then they won’t believe the setting or context.
 They’ll like it more when it’s something you know about and appreciate.”